Skip Navigation

 • Adding a J-2 Dependent

-The spouse and unmarried minor children (under age 21) of the J-1 student may be admitted into the U.S. in J-2 classification if each dependent presents a DS-2019 issued in his or her own name and a J-2 visa.
+The spouse and unmarried minor children (under age 21) of the J-1 student may be admitted into the U.S. in J-2 classification if each dependent presents a DS-2019 issued in their own name and a J-2 visa.

-Initial J-1 Students: If a student is applying for their own initial DS-2019 and will be accompanied by dependent(s), they needs to be sure to include dependent information (and adequate funding) in the appropriate section of the J-1 Exchange Visitor Request.
+If you are applying for your own initial DS-2019 and know that you will be accompanied by dependent(s), you must to be sure to include the required dependent information and adequate funding in the appropriate section of the J-1 Exchange Visitor Request.

 Continuing Students